microsoft/azure-data-manager-for-energy-experience-lab/README.md

 ## Installing and running Experience Lab

 > :warning: **Lock Resource Group Level**: Experience Lab set lock at the resource group (RG) level.
 The lock must be removed before deleting any resource in the RG!
+If a resource delete attempt fails due to not first removing the lock at the RG level, the resources will be considered active and billable until the resources are successfully deleted.

 ### Requirements